This research guide is intended to help you get started with your POL 313: Political Ideologies course assignment research.

-- The Political Science Student Writer's Manual.
-Available in print: JA 86 S39 1998
+- The Political Science Student Writer's Manual [print]

-- Social Sciences Research: Research, Writing and Presentation Strategies for Students.
-Available in print: H 62 S736 2008
+- Social Sciences Research: Research, Writing and Presentation Strategies for Students [print and online]

 You need to correctly cite all of the books, journal articles and websites that you used in your research.
-Start with the SFU Library's Writing & Style Guide.
-A couple of other guides that you may want to look at are the Citing Sources (Duke University Libraries) and Diana Hacker's Research and Documentation page.
+Start with the SFU Library's Citation + Style Guide.
+A couple of other guides that you may want to look at are the Citing Sources (Duke University Libraries).

 Citing your sources and creating the reference list is time consuming.
 Take notes throughout your research and make sure to mark the page number(s) of passages you plan to paraphrase or directly quote in your research paper.